planetmarshall/web-algodynamic/algodynamic/content/blog/cpp_bugs_uninitialized_variables.md

 ### Uninitialized Variables

 So why does it crash?
 Well, sometimes it does, sometimes it doesn't.
-It depends what happens to be on the stack frame when `largest_idx` is declared, which depends entirely on what the program was doing immediately before the function was called.
+It depends what happens to be on the stack when `largest_idx` is declared, which depends entirely on what the program was doing immediately before the function was called.
 In many cases it will be `zero`, in which case the function will benignly return the first value in the `shapes` array (which may or may not be the maximum).
 On the other hand, it could be some value way outside the